History is an opportunity.

 Founder and Principal

-Jacqueline has more than ten years of experience harnessing the power of history to improve the present.
-She is the City Historian at The Valentine, Richmond’s history and culture museum.
-Previously she was a senior architectural historian, nonprofit manager, and senior urban planner.
+Jacqueline has more than ten years of experience harnessing the power of history.
+She is a senior architectural historian at Jacobs.
+Previously she was Richmond, VA’s city historian; a senior urban planner; and nonprofit manager.